| | | | | | | |

 All of these ingredients are easy to source at your local Asian store, or via my Amazon storefront.
 You can use the list below as a shopping list, and check out the full quantities in the recipe card below.

 • Rice is, of course, one of the most important components of the dish.
-My first preference is ultra-long grain basmati — its characteristic features: fragrance and fluffy grains — are ideal.
+My first preference is ultra-long grain basmati.
+Its characteristic features, such as fragrance and fluffy grains, are ideal.
 However, I’ve also had great success with sona masoori rice.

 • Oil is needed for tempering the lentils, nuts, and spices.
 Traditionally, you’ll want to use gingelly oil (raw sesame oil).